codeezzi/utility/README.md

 # utility
 Utility is meant to be a simple easy to use unit conversion website plus bunch of utility tools.
-This will be a static website made completly from HTML,CSS and Javascript or any other Frontend Framwork.
+This will be a static website made completely from HTML,CSS and Javascript or any other Frontend Framework.

 ---